International Relations (MA)

 Why study International Relations at Leiden University?

 You will join the only master's programme in the Netherlands to offer five unique specialisations within the field of international relations.
-With a broad curriculum and flexible design, the master’s degree in International Relations allows you to tailor your degree to suit your career goals.
+With a broad curriculum and flexible design, the Master’s degree in International Relations allows you to tailor your degree to suit your career goals.
 Five specialisations are available, each with their own thematic focus, and each with further scope for customisation.
-You will be able to specialise in areas ranging from the European integration process to the global political economy.
+You will be able to specialise in areas ranging from the European integration process to the global political economy to the pursuit of global justice.

 Humanities-based International Relations at Leiden University